oncody/civ-board-game-2010/README.md

 ### Gather Trade
 Add together the number of trade icons in all of your cities' outskirts that are not blockaded by an enemy army or scout figure.
 All squares friendly scouts occupy are considered to be part of one of your city's outskirts (you can never get double income from a square though).
 Increment your trade dial equal to the total number of trade icons

-### Trade with other players
+### Trade
-You can trade any of the following:
+You can trade and make non-binding promises with other players.
+You can trade any of the following with other players:
 1. Points of trade
 1. Culture tokens
 1. Resource tokens